TwoRingSoft/Psst/README.md

 ANOTHER_SECRET 75h7g458920
 ```

-- in environment variables of the same name, as in CI settings
+- in environment variables of the same name, as in you CI system's settings
-- in a Mac secure keychain committed in the codebase
+- in a Mac secure keychain committed in the codebase, which you must ensure is unlocked when `psst` runs

-Then run the script:
+Then run from your root directory:
 ```
 psst [/path/to/keychain]
 ```